 NHS e-Referral Service

-In partnership with the NHS e-Referral service, you can now receive your NHS medical treatment in one of our hospitals.
+In partnership with the NHS e-Referral service, you can receive your NHS medical treatment in one of our hospitals.
+The e-Referral Service allows you to choose the time, date and hospital or clinic for your required treatment.

 All patients now have the right to choose which hospital provider they are referred to by their GP/referrer.
 This legal right, which was introduced in April 2009, lets patients choose from any hospital provider in England offering a suitable treatment that meets the NHS standard and costs.